This post may contain Affiliate Links. Please see my Disclaimer for more details.

 The amount of time it takes depends on how you cook them.

 Blanching them takes 1 minute.
-The traditional southern way is in a large pot, about 30-45 minutes.
-In a pressure cooker, about 20-25 minutes for collard greens to get tender.
+The traditional Southern way is to cook them in a large pot for about 30-45 minutes.
+In a pressure cooker, it takes about 20-25 minutes for collard greens to get tender.

 Some good substitutes for collard greens would be mustard greens, turnip greens, or kale.
-Collard greens have thicker stems than other greens, so those would be suitable substitutes if you're looking for something with a similar texture.
+Collard greens have a thicker stem than other greens, so those would be good substitutes if you're looking for something with a similar texture.

 More Soul Food Side Dishes